 TERMS & CONDITIONS

-- WINCH - up to ½ hour of labor to extricate a vehicle
+- WINCH - up to ½ hour of labor to extricate a vehicle.
+Vehicle must not be more than 15 feet from a regularly managed roadway.

-- Telephone roadside dispatch twenty-four hours a day, seven days a week handled by a live agent.
+- Telephone roadside dispatch twenty-four hours a day, seven days a week.

 - Three claim limit per 180 days for each active customer.